 The continuation of the Company's operations is dependent on obtaining sufficient additional financing in order to realize the recoverability of the Company's investments in exploration and evaluation assets, which in turn is dependent upon the existence of economically recoverable reserves and market prices for the underlying minerals.
+These events and conditions indicate the existence of a material uncertainty that may cast significant doubt as to the ability of the Company to continue as a going concern.
 Management closely monitors commodity prices of precious metals, individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company if favourable or adverse market conditions occur.
-The Company raised capital in the current period through a private placement of its common shares and exercise of warrants, with the result that the current working capital balance is an amount that management estimates is sufficient to further operations for the upcoming twelve months.

-In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations or its ability to raise funds.
+There are many external factors that can adversely affect general workforces, economies and financial markets globally.
+Examples include, but are not limited to, the COVID-19 global pandemic and political conflict in other regions.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of these factors and their effects on the Company's business or results of operations or its ability to raise funds.